 Rain or shine Discovery Day Camp at Camp Belzer is a truly outside camp experience, offering six discovery tracks, so each week is different for your camper.
-Tracks include Aquatics, Nature, Shooting Sports, STEM, Wild West Discovery, and Wilderness Survival.
+Tracks include Soar Further, Wild Survival, Top Shot, and Tinker Thinker.
 With shooting sports and pool time every day, and lunch provided, Discovery Day Camp is your home for the entire summer.

 What activities are offered at Camp Belzer?